alexieg/JavaPurchasingSite/readme.txt

 On mainscreen.html, added "About Us" button leading to new about page, line 25

-Created AboutController
+Created AboutController under controllers:
 Imported Controller, GetMapping, Autowired, and Application Context, lines 3-6 Created mapping for the about page to be used with the About Us button, lines 10-15

 Part E

-Modified BootStrapData by adding a sample inventory of five parts and five products that will remain 5 by default based on the count of outsourced part repository and product repository, lines 42-87 and lines 98-108
+Modified BootStrapData by adding a sample inventory of five parts and five products that will remain 5 by default based on the count of outsourced part repository and product repository, lines 36-85 and lines 101-112

 Part F
-Created a new controller 'ProductBuyController' to handle product purchases Created purchaseProduct in ProductBuyController that handles decreasing the product inventory count and returns success or failure, lines 30-37
+Created a new controller 'ProductBuyController' to handle product purchases Created purchaseProduct in ProductBuyController that handles decreasing the product inventory count by 1 and returns success or failure, lines 30-37
-Created purchaseStatus in ProductBuyController that returns message and depending on success or failure, lines 39-50
+Created purchaseStatus in ProductBuyController that returns message depending on success or failure, lines 39-50

 Created purchasestatus.html that displays message from purchaseStatus and displays a return home option , lines 17-22

+Added "Buy Now" button to mainscreen.html next to Update and Delete buttons, line 96

 Part G
 In part.java, added new constructor (lines 56-62) to account for new invMin and invMax variables (lines 31-33)